 NHMRC recognises leading centres of collaboration in Australia that excel in the provision of research based health care and training through two initiatives:

 - Advanced Health Research and Translation Centres (AHRTCs) – established in 2014

 - Centres for Innovation in Regional Health (CIRHs) – established in 2016 to specifically recognise centres that address regional Australia population needs.

-The core aim of the AHRTC and CIRH initiatives is to encourage excellent health research and translation in Australia by bringing together researchers, healthcare providers, education and training to improve the health and well-being of patients and the populations they serve, including in regional/remote areas for CIRHs.
+The core aim of the AHRTC and CIRH initiatives (collectively known as the Translation Centre initiative) is to encourage excellent health research and translation in Australia by bringing together researchers, healthcare providers, education and training to improve the health and well-being of patients and the populations they serve, including in regional/remote areas for CIRHs.

 - Melbourne Academic Centre for Health (AHRTC, recognised in 2015)

 - Monash Partners Academic Health Science Centre (AHRTC, recognised in 2015)

 - Health Translation SA (AHRTC, recognised in 2015)

 - Sydney Health Partners (AHRTC, recognised in 2015)

 - Brisbane Diamantina Health Partners (AHRTC, recognised in 2017)

 - Western Australian Health Translation Network (AHRTC, recognised in 2017)

-- Central Australian Academic Health Science Network (recognised in 2017)
+- Central Australian Academic Health Science Network (CIRH, recognised in 2017)

-- NSW Regional Health Partners (recognised in 2017)
+- NSW Regional Health Partners (CIRH, recognised in 2017)

 To be accredited as an AHRTC or CIRH, interested groups are required to demonstrate competitiveness at the highest international levels across all relevant areas of health care.
 Accreditation is valid for up to five years.

 All applications for accreditation are reviewed by an international panel that use criteria for AHRTC or CIRH accreditation.

 The 2018 Call for AHRTC and CIRH submissions (for NHMRC accreditation in 2019) closed on 18 March 2019.

 Any enquiries should be submitted in writing to: AdvancedCentres@nhmrc.gov.au

-NHMRC will not schedule another call until a review of the AHRTC and CIRH initiatives has been conducted.
+NHMRC will not schedule another call until the review of its Translation Centre initiative (the Review) has been conducted.
+The terms of reference for the Review is available below.

 Information about previous opportunities is available below: